Skip to content

 Your IEP, SEP, and GEP—What to Use When

-For details on the Part B/SEP interplay, review Medicare Part B penalties and SEPs.
+For deeper SEP detail and timing examples, review: Medicare Part B penalties and SEPs.

 What Counts as Creditable Coverage